frank1iu/RacketInterpreter/README.md

 npm install
 ```

 And then you can run the program with GUI with `ui.GUI.main()`.
 Port 27999 must be open for it to work.
+(Make sure Port 27999 is not being forwarded to the internet!)

 To run just the GUI, use: